Hi, my name is Connor Rowland. I am profoundly deaf, and use cochlear implants to hear.

 Since late 2018, I've actively created and maintained many plugins using SourcePawn language, similar to C++

-Randomizer - Game randomizes what loadout player has to play, including combinations where its normally not possible to do
+Randomizer - Game randomizes what loadout player gets to play, including combinations where it's normally not possible to do in the normal game.

 Super Zombie Fortress - Group of survivors only have one life to reach the end of the map, facing a horde of zombies.